Provost leads VE Day 80th anniversary event

 A commemorative flag was raised at Council headquarters in Hamilton today to mark the 80th anniversary of VE Day.

-South Lanarkshire Provost, Councillor Margaret Cooper, led a short event for invited guests, which included Lord Lieutenant, Lady Susan Haughey, local and national politicians, members of the Royal British Legion, local clergy, emergency services personnel and senior officers of the council.
+South Lanarkshire Provost Councillor Margaret Cooper led a short event for invited guests, who included Lord Lieutenant Lady Susan Haughey, local and national politicians, members of the Royal British Legion, local clergy, emergency services personnel, and senior council officers.

 Also invited were representatives of the Cameronians, Scotland’s only rifle regiment of the British Army, disbanded in 1968, and now memorialised in a unique permanent exhibition at Hamilton’s Low Parks Museum.

-A quartet from the community music group, ‘Soundsational’, dressed in fashions from the war era, performed ‘Don’t Sit Under the Apple Tree’ and ‘Boogie Woogie Bugle Boy’ as the guests took their places.
+Members of the community music group, ‘Soundsational’, dressed in fashions from the war era, performed ‘Don’t Sit Under the Apple Tree’ and ‘Boogie Woogie Bugle Boy’ and the wartime classic, 'We'll Meet Again', as the guests took their places.

 Rev Ross Blackman, Minister of Hamilton Old Parish Church, then led an opening prayer before Laurence Binyon’s famous words, ‘They Shall not Grow Old’, were read.